shiv21379/Quiz-App/README.md

-Build a Quiz App with HTML, CSS, and JavaScript
+**Build a Quiz App with HTML, CSS, and JavaScript**

+Check out the live version of the Quiz App here: [Quiz App](https://quiz-app-4ek5.vercel.app/)

 **Features** **:**
 1. **Dynamic Quiz Content**: Fetches new trivia questions from the Open Trivia DB API each session.